VIAME/VIAME/examples/tracking_pipelines/README.md

   (a) A VIAME build with VIAME_ENABLE_BURNOUT and VIAME_ENABLE_VXL turned on

-It's inoperatable at the moment but will be updated shortly.
+It's inoperable at the moment but will be updated shortly.